Sunday 8th Sep 2019: The Cost of Discipleship

-1 The word which came to Jeremiah from the LORD, saying,
+1 The word which came to Jeremiah from Jehovah, saying,

 2 Arise, and go down to the potter’s house, and there I will cause thee to hear my words.

-3 Then I went down to the potter’s house, and, behold, he wrought a work on the wheels.
+3 Then I went down to the potter’s house, and, behold, he was making a work on the wheels.

-4 And the vessel that he made of clay was marred in the hand of the potter: so he made it again another vessel, as seemed good to the potter to make it.
+4 And when the vessel that he made of the clay was marred in the hand of the potter, he made it again another vessel, as seemed good to the potter to make it.

-5 Then the word of the LORD came to me, saying,
+5 Then the word of Jehovah came to me, saying,

-6 O house of Israel, cannot I do with you as this potter? saith the LORD.
-Behold, as the clay is in the potter’s hand, so are ye in mine hand, O house of Israel.
+6 O house of Israel, cannot I do with you as this potter? saith Jehovah.
+Behold, as the clay in the potter’s hand, so are ye in my hand, O house of Israel.

-7 At what instant I shall speak concerning a nation, and concerning a kingdom, to pluck up, and to pull down, and to destroy it;
+7 At what instant I shall speak concerning a nation, and concerning a kingdom, to pluck up and to break down and to destroy it;

-8 If that nation, against whom I have pronounced, turn from their evil, I will repent of the evil that I thought to do unto them.
+8 if that nation, concerning which I have spoken, turn from their evil, I will repent of the evil that I thought to do unto them.

 9 And at what instant I shall speak concerning a nation, and concerning a kingdom, to build and to plant it;

-10 If it do evil in my sight, that it obey not my voice, then I will repent of the good, wherewith I said I would benefit them.
+10 if they do that which is evil in my sight, that they obey not my voice, then I will repent of the good, wherewith I said I would benefit them.

-11 Now therefore go to, speak to the men of Judah, and to the inhabitants of Jerusalem, saying, Thus saith the LORD; Behold, I frame evil against you, and devise a device against you: return ye now every one from his evil way, and make your ways and your doings good.
+11 Now therefore, speak to the men of Judah, and to the inhabitants of Jerusalem, saying, Thus saith Jehovah: Behold, I frame evil against you, and devise a device against you: return ye now every one from his evil way, and amend your ways and your doings.

-1 And it came to pass, as he went into the house of one of the chief Pharisees to eat bread on the sabbath day, that they watched him.
+1 And it came to pass, when he went into the house of one of the rulers of the Pharisees on a sabbath to eat bread, that they were watching him.

-2 And, behold, there was a certain man before him which had the dropsy.
+2 And behold, there was before him a certain man that had the dropsy.

-3 And Jesus answering spake unto the lawyers and Pharisees, saying, Is it lawful to heal on the sabbath day?
+3 And Jesus answering spake unto the lawyers and Pharisees, saying, Is it lawful to heal on the sabbath, or not?

-4 And they held their peace.
-And he took him, and healed him, and let him go;
+4 But they held their peace.
+And he took him, and healed him, and let him go.

-5 And answered them, saying, Which of you shall have an ass or an ox fallen into a pit, and will not straightway pull him out on the sabbath day?
+5 And he said unto them, Which of you shall have an ass or an ox fallen into a well, and will not straightway draw him up on a sabbath day?

-6 And they could not answer him again to these things.
+6 And they could not answer again unto these things.

-7 And he put forth a parable to those which were bidden, when he marked how they chose out the chief rooms; saying unto them,
+7 And he spake a parable unto those that were bidden, when he marked how they chose out the chief seats; saying unto them,

-8 When thou art bidden of any man to a wedding, sit not down in the highest room; lest a more honourable man than thou be bidden of him;
+8 When thou art bidden of any man to a marriage feast, sit not down in the chief seat; lest haply a more honorable man than thou be bidden of him,

-9 And he that bade thee and him come and say to thee, Give this man place; and thou begin with shame to take the lowest room.
+9 and he that bade thee and him shall come and say to thee, Give this man place; and then thou shalt begin with shame to take the lowest place.

-10 But when thou art bidden, go and sit down in the lowest room; that when he that bade thee cometh, he may say unto thee, Friend, go up higher: then shalt thou have worship in the presence of them that sit at meat with thee.
+10 But when thou art bidden, go and sit down in the lowest place; that when he that hath bidden thee cometh, he may say to thee, Friend, go up higher: then shalt thou have glory in the presence of all that sit at meat with thee.

-11 For whosoever exalteth himself shall be abased; and he that humbleth himself shall be exalted.
+11 For every one that exalteth himself shall be humbled; and he that humbleth himself shall be exalted.

-12 Then said he also to him that bade him, When thou makest a dinner or a supper, call not thy friends, nor thy brethren, neither thy kinsmen, nor thy rich neighbours; lest they also bid thee again, and a recompence be made thee.
+12 And he said to him also that had bidden him, When thou makest a dinner or a supper, call not thy friends, nor thy brethren, nor thy kinsmen, nor rich neighbors; lest haply they also bid thee again, and a recompense be made thee.

-13 But when thou makest a feast, call the poor, the maimed, the lame, the blind:
+13 But when thou makest a feast, bid the poor, the maimed, the lame, the blind:

-14 And thou shalt be blessed; for they cannot recompense thee: for thou shalt be recompensed at the resurrection of the just.
+14 and thou shalt be blessed; because they have not wherewith to recompense thee: for thou shalt be recompensed in the resurrection of the just.

 Honorary Assistant Minister